Thank you for subscribing

 Studies show that viewing art can make you happier.
 There's certainly no shortage of cutting-edge art installations and galleries in the nation's cultural capital, from the lauded National Gallery of Victoria to smaller contemporary art galleries across Melbourne.
 If you're up for a road trip, explore some of Victoria's incredible Silo Art Trail.

-Explore historical sites
+Explore the best historical sites

 The Greater Melbourne Area and Victoria at large has a rich history ripe for exploration.
 Visit Melbourne's best historical experiences like Pentridge Prison and Labassa Mansion, or regional Victoria's best historical experiences like the Ararat J Ward or the High Country's Cattlemen's Huts.

 Sovereign Hill is a favourite for Victorians young and old.
-The stunning replica 1850s goldrush mining town features horse carriage rides, mine adventures, candle-dipping activities, musket-firing demonstrations, and everything else you would find in a real goldrush town.
+The stunning replica 1850s gold-rush mining town features horse carriage rides, mine adventures, candle-dipping activities, musket-firing demonstrations, and everything else you would find in a real gold-rush town.

 The ultimate guide to Pentridge Prison | RACV